© Crown copyright 2021

 - shortness of breath, chest pain, leg swelling or persistent abdominal pain

-There have also been recent, rare cases of inflammation of the heart called myocarditis or pericarditis reported after COVID-19 vaccines.
+Worldwide, rare cases of inflammation of the heart called myocarditis or pericarditis have been reported after Pfizer and Moderna COVID-19 vaccines.

 These cases have been seen mostly in younger men within several days after vaccination.
 Most of these people recovered and felt better following rest and simple treatments.